 DFI partners with the Nevada Department of Agriculture to train and provide educational resources for farmers related to compliance with FSMA.
 Learn more about the services we provide.

-The Desert Farming Initiative is GAP (Good Agricultural Practices) Certified by the USDA and offers support to growers seeking certification.
-GAP certification signifies that growers have adopted voluntary conservation and food safety practices.
+Good Agricultural Practices (GAP) and Good Handling Practices (GHP) certification signifies that growers have adopted voluntary conservation and food safety practices.
 This certification can be important to growers because many commercial and institutional buyers require GAP certification as a condition for purchasing.
 Learn more about the services we provide to help growers get certified.

 Links to Other Resources